 This article was originally published on March 17, 2020.
 It will continue to be updated with current tax deadline information as announcements are made.

-The automatic extension applies to any individual, trust, estate, partnership, or corporation, that previously had a tax return deadline of April 15, 2020.
-The extension also applies to all gift tax returns (Form 709), which were previously due April 15.
-No interest or penalties will be assessed on Federal income or gift tax payments related to the 2019 taxable year or for first quarter 2020 estimated income tax payments.
-No formal extension forms need to be filed by April 15 in order to receive this extension.
+No interest or penalties will be assessed on payments related to the 2019 taxable year, fiscal year filings, first and second quarter 2020 estimated income tax payments, or almost all filings and payments due between April 15 and July 15.
+No formal extension forms need to be filed in order to receive this extension.

 Whether an individual or a business files a return or utilizes the automatic extension option by July 15, payment of the outstanding tax liability is now not required until that date, and interest and penalties will not be assessed.
 Normally, full payment is due by April 15.